SiegelLab/core/README.md

 ```
 *Note: An alternative way would be to install Anaconda's package of python which installs "most" requirements

-**Note: Although some people (Alex) prefer python3, others (Steve & Morgan) understand work in Python2 given it's widespread use.
+**Note: Although some people (Alex) prefer python3, others (Steve & Morgan) work in Python2, given it's widespread use.
 Therefore, modules written by these respective authors will most likely only work for his/her preferred version.
 Cheers!

 This will brew a Python install and symlink it into `/usr/local/bin/`.
 If
 you don't already `/usr/local/bin/` in your PATH, add it now.